TopCape/PersonaFlowReader/README.md

 This example displays 2 different positions that trigger different event script bits.
 The first entry says that when the player is in X=1 and Y=2, LABEL_0 is jumped to.
 The second entry says that when the player is in X=2 and Y=10, LABEL_1 is jumped to.

+### .interactables

+This section contains a table of interactables found around that map.
+Example: The box with the Snow Queen mask in the gym closet.
+These are saved in the same format as the positions in the section described above.
+The difference is that the coordinates specify the position in which the character should be facing.
+For instance, if the character is at X=1 and Y=1, but is looking towards the direction where the Y coordinate goes up (SE), and the interactable is in front of them, then the interactable's coordinates are X=1 and Y=2.

 ### .code